-Tapinoma melanocephum (Fabricius), commonly called the ghost ant, is an exotic tramp species thought to have originated in either Afro tropical regions or Asia (Smith, 1965).
-The ghost ant is considered to be a nuisance species that invades houses, buisnessess, where it may nest and get into food stores.
+Tapinoma melanocephum (Fabricius), commonly called the ghost ant, is an exotic tramp species thought to have originated in either the Afro tropical or Oriental regions (Smith, 1965).
+The ghost ant is considered to be a nuisance species that invades houses and businesses where it may nest and get into food stores.
 Workers of this species can be difficult to spot because of their coloration.

 Ghost ant workers can be easily identified by their extremely small size and coloration.
 Workers are monomorphic and are only 1.3 to 1.5 mm in total length.
 They are bicolored with the head and mesosoma being dark brown to blackish brown and the appendages, petiole, and gaster being milky white.
 They have 12-segmented antennae, lack spines, lack a stinger, lack large erect hairs on the body, and lack a protruding node on the petiole.
 The petiole is often hidden by the gaster, which may overlap it.
 These minute ants are difficult to spot because of their size and partial light coloration.